dogodigi/community_mapping/en/chapters/openstreetmap.md

 Learn about computer systems for geodata and OpenStreetMap in particular and know what OpenStreetMap is and the possibilities it offers.

 ## Materials
-For students: A computer, tablet or smartphone with internet.
-For the teacher: The slides in the geodata section.
+A computer, tablet or smartphone with internet.

 ----